hbctraining/Training-modules/Intermediate_shell/lessons/advanced_lessons.md

 ## Math

 There are two common ways of carrying out math on the command-line interface.
-One way uses a language called `bc` and the other utilizes `awk`. `bc` is a little more simple to use but it has some limitations, while you can use `awk` for any case you'd encounter.
+One way uses a language called `bc` and the other utilizes `awk`.
 So let's look at these two methods

 ### bc